-NIMH will assign priority in FY 2004, to its Human Genetics Initiative.
-Tremendous advances have occurred in mapping and cloning genes for some diseases that follow Mendelian patterns in families.
-In contrast, the discovery of genes that influence vulnerability to mental disorders has proceeded at a much slower pace.
-NIMH's Human Genetics Initiative is meant to assemble and make available to the scientific community large data sets that contain high statistical power to detect genes producing vulnerability to mental disorders.
+NIMH will assign priority in FY 2005, to its Human Genetics Initiative which is to assemble and make available to the scientific community large data sets that contain high statistical power to detect genes producing vulnerability to mental disorders.
 The institute will intensify efforts to recruit into the study individuals/families with bipolar disorder, major depression, autism, obsessive-compulsive disorder, and attention-deficit hyperactivity disorder.
 (It is likely that sufficient numbers of individuals/families with schizophrenia have been obtained to proceed with mapping efforts.)
 Special emphasis will be placed on fostering large-scale collaborations, by which combined meta-analyses of all available data may occur.
 Characterization of these vulnerability genes will significantly advance drug discovery and individualized treatment selection.